CardboardIoT/smart-pinhole-workshop/exercises/how_long_to_expose_film/problem.md

-Our LightMeter widget can use the light level reading to dynamically decide how long to leave the camera shutter open for.
-But since it's a web app, we can get it to do much more.
+Our camera is smart because it uses light readings to tell us how long to leave the camera shutter open for.

-Let's learn how to set exposure readings for different daylight conditions.

-__Extend your answer to the last problem to set 2 lighting condition readings.__

-Using your solution to the previous problem, you can use the `addLightingCondition()` method to add lighting conditions.
+That is the difference between a good and bad picture!

+Lets configure our `LightMeter UI` for different daylight conditions.
+We'll include the optimal film exposure for each condition.

+The `LightMeter UI` will change displayed exposure time when light conditions change.

+__Write a program that visualizes light conditions and optimal exposure time.__

+Based on your previous solution, Configure `LightMeterWidget` using the `addLightingCondition()` method.

 These allow you to map a light sensor reading to an exposure time.

 It takes an object of the following format: